 Shintō Shrine Aqua Terrarium Animals

 I stocked this tank with springtails almost right away.
 With things being as humid as I plan on keeping it, mold will thrive in this setup.
-I’m considering some isopods as well as they give really cool anime/Pokémon like qualities to this unique mini world.
+I’m considering some isopods as well as they give really cool anime/Pokémon qualities to this unique mini-world.

 Another animal I’m on the fence about adding, even if only temporarily, is a single cherry shrimp.
 They kind of look like a dragon kami in this setup… Plus it would just further enhance the spectacle of this stunning bantamarium.

 This will be one of those tanks, I do very little other than water changes regularly in the beginning.
 I have noticed a tiny amount of algae begin to form since the creation of this aquatic terrarium.
 I’m not too worried about it at the moment.
 A day or two of blackouts is usually enough to stun their growth.
 The moss will eventually acclimate and overtake the environment.